mnemnion/mnemnion.github.io/source/_posts/2013-07-27-syntax-for-literal-strings.markdown

 Meta enough, I'm writing this in Markdown, and to type `` ` ``, I must type ``` `` ` `` ```.
 I will leave how I typed ``` `` ` `` ``` as an exercise for the reader.

 So C chose `"` for string syntax, and `'` for characters, and these decisions made sense, somewhere in the mists of time.
 C also initiated the proud tradition of string escaping, which wasn't invented to get around the delimiter problem, but which can be used for that purpose in a hacky way.
-String escaping is so you can say `\n` and get a newline, the incidental benefit is you can say `\"` and get a `"`, hence one can include any character in such a string.
+String escaping is so you can say `\n` and get a newline, the incidental benefit is you can say `\"` and get a `"`, hence one may include any character in such a string.
 Two backslashes is of course `\\\\`.
 One gets used to it.

 Oh hey, just for fun, why not write a regex that will match such strings?
 Won't take you long, I promise.
 I'll be right here!